 Fellowship Selection and Application

 Students not in their final year of study may apply for placements proposed by New Haven agencies.
-Student applications and additional information are posted on the Undergraduate and Grad/Professional instruction pages.
+Student applications and additional information will be posted on the Undergraduate and Grad/Professional instruction pages in December 2015.

 Length of Placement, Fellowship Requirements and Stipend

 Over the years, Fellows have worked with many diverse agencies with projects spanning the areas of Community Services, Business, and Youth Development.
 Previous Fellowship sites number over 50 organizations and city departments.
-A few of those sites include:
+A few of those sites have included:

 - Arts Council of Greater New Haven